 sudo apt-get install kolourpaint

-As the install finishes, KolourPaint will go on to appear in your Linux apps folder.
+As the installation finishes, KolourPaint will go on to appear in your Linux apps folder.

 12. Audacity

-We’ve so far listed a photo and a video editor both, so what about a through-and-through audio editor?
-Enter Audacity- one of the best audio editing tools out there having excellent capabilities and outstanding features.
+So far, we’ve listed both a photo and a video editor, so what about a through-and-through audio editor?
+Enter Audacity is one of the best audio editing tools out there, with excellent capabilities and outstanding features.
 You could say this app has the Audacity to deliver beyond expectations.
-It painlessly supports 32-bit/384kHz audio and lets you mix sounds of all types, no matter if they’re stereo, mono, or multitracked recordings.
+It painlessly supports 32-bit/384kHz audio and lets you mix sounds of all types, whether stereo, mono, or multitracked recordings.

 Audacity is an app that’s not too hard on the Chrome OS, and with Linux, the app exhibits charm in spades.
-It’s free, always will be, and here’s the command that you’ll be entering in your Linux Terminal to proceed with installing Audacity on your Chromebook.
+It’s free, always will be, and here’s the command you’ll be entering in your Linux Terminal to install Audacity on your Chromebook.
 For a more in-depth guide, head over to this article to see all methods of installing this app.

 sudo apt-get install audacity